lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 .. image:: lowriter_paragraph.png

 To change what how the text deals with page breaks and paragraphs use the :guilabel:`Text Flow` tab.
 To automatically use hyphens check the :guilabel:`Automatically` checkbox.
 To change how many characters to leave before the hyphen change the :guilabel:`Characters at line end` field.
 To change how many character after the hyphen on the next line change the :guilabel:`Characters at line begin`.
+To set a maximum number or hyphens change the :guilabel:`Maximum number of consecutive hyphens` field.

 To change font color press the button that has a T with a drop on it and a red underline this will bring down several different colors you can change your text to a color you want.
 You can also change your font color through the :menuselection:`Format --> Character` window.